keijiro/Lasp/README.md

 - LASP loopback can't be used with the original LASP plugin simultaneously.
-- In most cases, the latency of LASP Loopback is less than the latency of Unity's audio output.
-The DSP buffer size in the audio settings should be tweaked to reduce the latency between them.
+- In most cases, the latency of LASP Loopback is less than the latency of Unity's audio output, and it causes latencies between audio and visuals.
+  These latencies can be reduced by tweaking the DSP buffer size in the audio settings.

 License
 -------